-In 2018, 9.9 billion payments were made through Paypal, earning the California-based company $15 billion.
+In 2018, 9.9 billion payments were made through PayPal, earning the California-based company $15 billion.

 Who invented WhatsApp?

 Ukrainian Jan Koum emigrated to California in his late teens, along with his mom.
-In those years the Koums worked minimal wage jobs and lived on food stamps.
+In those years, the Koums worked minimal wage jobs and lived on food stamps.

-By 2009 they were back in California.
-And Jan had a brand new iPhone.
-One day he noticed that he had missed several calls while he was at the gym.
-So he decided to make an app, WhatsApp, that would let his contacts now when he was available and when he was not.
+In 2009, they were back in California.
+And Jan had a brand-new iPhone.
+One day, he noticed that he had missed several calls while he was at the gym.
+So he decided to make an app, WhatsApp, that would let his contacts know when he was available and when he was not.

-In 2014 Jan and Brian sold the app to Facebook for $22 billion.
+In 2014, Jan and Brian sold the app to Facebook for $22 billion.
 It now has 1.5 billion active users.

 Who invented Duolingo?

-In 2007 Luis created another system called RECAPTCHAS, which helps digitize books and articles.
-Before turning 30 he had sold both companies to Google.
+In 2007, Luis created another system called RECAPTCHAS, which helps digitize books and articles.
+Before turning 30, he had sold both companies to Google.

-In 2018 Duolingo had 30 million active monthly users and was valued at 700 million dollars.
+In 2018, Duolingo had 30 million active monthly users and was valued at 700 million dollars.

 Who invented Spotify?

 Swedish inventor Daniel Ek comes from a musical family.
-Two of his grandparents are musicians and Daniel plays several musical instruments.
+Two of his grandparents are musicians, and Daniel plays several musical instruments.

-The future inventor wanted to be rich, and at thirteen began designing web pages for others.
-Soon the business took off, and he had to hire more programmers.
+The future inventor wanted to be rich and, at thirteen, began designing web pages for others.
+Soon, the business took off, and he had to hire more programmers.
 The teenager was earning $50,000 a month.

 Now, the owner of Tradedoubler was Martin Lorentzon, another Swede that grew up telling his school friends he was going to be a billionaire.
 Daniel and Martin became friends.

-Musical piracy was blooming at the time and buying music legitimately was expensive.
+Musical piracy was blooming at the time, and buying music legitimately was expensive.
 So the duo decided to make music accessible to users while, at the same time, paying the music industry.
 They launched their website in 2008.